 Sx1: derived from SWu: to communicate with the UE over untrusted Wi-Fi.
 It is based on IKEv2/IPsec for tunnel establishment and encryption (see TS 33.402).

 Sx2: derived from SWn: to communicate with the untrusted Non-3GPP access (e.g., Wi-Fi Access Point).

-Another architecture variant for non-3GPP access: